realJohnDoe/org-sim/memory-bank/progress.md

 - **Visualization Layer**: Develop React components and D3.js visualizations to render organizational graphs and project multi-dimensional movement for user interaction, with tests for rendering correctness and parameter updates.
 - **Performance Metrics**: Create functions to calculate and compare metrics (time to goal, efficiency, delegation frequency, rejection rates) for traditional vs. agile organizations under varying conditions (goal dimensionality 2-10, change frequency), with tests validating metric accuracy.
 - **Deployment**: Configure and deploy the application to GitHub Pages for public access, ensuring deployment scripts are tested for successful builds.
+- Review the dependencies and remove unnecessary ones

 ## Known Issues
 - A warning was noted during dependency installation about an unsupported engine for Vite (required Node.js version ^20.19.0 or >=22.12.0, current version v22.11.0).
 This has not caused immediate issues but may need to be addressed if compatibility problems arise.